stuartemiddleton/floraguard_crawler/README.md

 ```

 # Reviewing the captured data
-Once the crawl has finished, two files will be saved to ```focussed_crawler\crawler\exported_users``` (if anything of relevance to the keywords has been identified).
+Once the crawl has finished, two files will be saved to ```focussed_crawler\resources\exported_users``` (if anything of relevance to the keywords has been identified).
 These files are termed “interesting users_XXXX”, with the XXXX replaced with whatever name you gave the website in the configuration file.
 One is an excel document (.csv) containing all the important information that was crawled from the website.
 The other is a .json file containing the crawled HTML data.

 The excel document displays key data from each online post captured by the crawler, such as online user identify (unless hashed), relevant comments, time, date etc.